Icenium/icenium-cli/README.md

 * You can LiveSync changes wirelessly to remote devices with the three-finger refresh gesture.
 * You can push changes via cable connection to connected devices.
 * You can run your apps in the device simulator on Windows systems.
+* You can run your apps in the device simulator on OS X systems.
 * You can debug your code with the built-in debug tools in the device simulator on Windows systems.
+* You can debug your iOS and Android apps while running on connected iOS and Android devices on Windows systems.
 * You can fetch Apache Cordova custom plugins from the Apache Cordova Plugin Registry and import them into your projects.
 * You can enable and disable the Apache Cordova core and integrated plugins.
+* You can fetch and import custom plugins.
 * You can open the `AndroidManifest.xml`, `Info.plist`, `WMAppManifest.xml` and `config.xml` files for editing.
 * You can configure the project properties for your project.
 * You can manage certificates and provisioning profiles for code signing iOS apps.